dyenibib/blog/README.md

 ---
 *While the tech and design team breathes jargon, I make sure end-users breathe easy.*

 Hello, I am Jaja.
-I lead the Support, QA, and Documentation Team (SQD) at Intelimina Systems, Inc. SQD (sometimes a squid, sometimes a squad) focuses on three key areas.
+I work with the Support, QA, and Documentation Team (SQD) at Intelimina Systems, Inc. SQD (sometimes a squid, sometimes a squad) focuses on three key areas.

 - **Support**: Delivering quality engagement and training for product and app users
 - **QA**: Ensuring exceptional user experience in client-facing applications